 Senior citizens must realize that personal trainers are at the gym to do just that: approach people who are exhibiting incorrect and potentially harmful form.

 If a senior citizen were to walk into a computer or furniture store, soon he or she would be approached by sales staff offering to help.

 I doubt that elderly people, in this environment, would get disgruntled and resentful.

-By being rude, these gym users deprive themselves of advice that could actually HELP THEM reach their goals — and more safely.
+A crummy attitude prevents gym users of all ages from gaining advice that could actually help them reach their goals — and more safely.

 Not lifting enough weight.
-This gym mistake is far more common among old women than men.
+This gym mistake is far more common among older women than men.
 I’ve worked with senior age women and they are stronger than they think they are.

 They grew up in an era in which the idea of women lifting dumbbells or even using machines was frowned upon.

 Times have changed, and medical discoveries have been made: Lifting challenging weight loads is crucial for maintaining bone health!
 Not to mention the scores of other health benefits!